muhme/joomla-branches-tester/README.md

 are used as a starting point and then overinstalled with the source code from the corresponding Joomla development branch.
 The Joomla Web-Installer is executed by the Cypress spec `Installation.cy.js` from the Joomla System Tests.

-Last tested in September 2024 with:
+Last tested in early October 2024 with:
 * Intel chip macOS 15 Sequoia,
 * Apple silicon macOS 15 Sequoia,
 * Windows 11 Pro WSL 2 Ubuntu and
 * Ubuntu 24 Noble Numbat (the absolute minimum, if you also wish to use the Cypress GUI, is a VPS with 2 shared vCPUs and 4 GB RAM).

-You can create all Docker containers and install the current (August 2024) five Joomla instances using `scripts/create`:
+You can create all Docker containers and install the current (early October 2024) five Joomla instances using `scripts/create`:

 ```